NeoLeMarc/docker/logloki/README.md

 ```bash
 docker-compose -f docker-compose.yml up
 ```
+The container provides a syslog target on port 514 udp on localhost.
+You can use docker, to expose this port.
+It also starts a grafana on http://localhost:3000.
+You can login using user "admin" and password "admin".
+Grafana then let's you change the password.
+Finally you need to create a new Loki datasource.
+Just add http://loki:3100 and you are set.

 # Testing
 There is a small sample script, that sends log lines to a syslog server that is running on localhost:514/udp